Alexis-Dia/Reactive-java-course/README.md

 1. Example11 is about simply ServerSocket server.
 For running use - telnet localhost 45000
 2. Example12 is about some fixes for ServerSocket using multithreading.
 Every time when each connection comes in we will start it in separate thread.
 For running use - telnet localhost 45000
+3. Example13 is about situation when LoadTestingClient opens 10000 connections.